-When the shipper or consignee is also the 'person responsible' as referred to in b) above, the name and address need be marked only once in order to satisfy the name and address marking provisions in both a) and b), above.
+When the shipper or consignee is also the "person responsible" as referred to in b) above, the name, address and telephone number need be provided only once in order to satisfy the provisions in both a) and b), above.

 Passengers and crew members are prohibited from transporting infectious substances as or in carry-on baggage, checked baggage or on their person.